 Be social; share content.

 If you want to get known and get remembered, a good way to amplify your in-person efforts is by sharing useful, relevant content in a blog, and then using social media to spread the word.
-(If you want to learn to blog, think about attending my new workshop, Blogging for Fun and Profit).
+(If you want to lean more about this, think about attending my Hands-on Social Media Workshop.)
 Don’t be afraid of social media.
 Put yourself out there on Twitter, Facebook, LinkedIn and whatever other platforms you like.
 But do have a plan; know why you’re online.

 Show your face.